 Basically, we’re excited, and STARZ’ press release explains almost every reason why.
 The casting feels right and cool, and the book is a favorite for a reason: it’s damned good.

 Starz and FremantleMedia North America (FMNA) began production this week on the 10-episode first season of “American Gods,” the adaptation of Neil Gaiman’s acclaimed contemporary fantasy novel.
+The adaptation of the fantasy novel for Starz is not unlike Netflix’s adaptation of the witcher books which has also garnered much attention of late.
 Shooting has commenced in Toronto, Canada and will continue in additional locations across America.

 Joining the previously announced cast are Cloris Leachman (“Malcom in The Middle,” “Raising Hope”) as Zorya Vechernyaya, Peter Stormare (“Fargo,” “Prison Break”) as Czernobog, Chris Obi (“Snow White and the Huntsman,” “The Counselor”) as Anubis, and Mousa Kraish (“Superbad,” “Fast & Furious”) as The Jinn.